MatheSchool/typst-g-exam/docs-shiroa/g-exam/introduction.typ

+== shiroa page

-#import "/github-pages/docs/book.typ": book-page
+// #import "/github-pages/docs/book.typ": book-page

-#show: book-page.with(title: "Introduction")
+// #show: book-page.with(title: "Introduction")

-= Introduction
+// = Introduction

-*shiroa* (_Shiro A_, or _The White_, or _云笺_) is a simple tool for creating modern online (cloud) books in pure typst.
+// *shiroa* (_Shiro A_, or _The White_, or _云笺_) is a simple tool for creating modern online (cloud) books in pure typst.
 It has similar use cases as #link("https://rust-lang.github.io/mdBook/index.html")[mdBook], which is ideal for creating product or API documentation, tutorials, course materials or anything that requires a clean, easily navigable and customizable presentation.

-*shiroa* is heavily inspired by mdBook, but it is considered to be more adapted to Typst style, hence no guarantee of compatibility with mdBook.
+// *shiroa* is heavily inspired by mdBook, but it is considered to be more adapted to Typst style, hence no guarantee of compatibility with mdBook.
 Compared with mdBook, we utilizes typst's advantages to bring a more flexible writing experience, such as #link("https://typst.app/docs/reference/scripting/")[scripting] and #link("https://typst.app/docs/packages/")[package].

-= Not yet finished project
+// = Not yet finished project

-*shiroa* still have many items in todolist:
+// *shiroa* still have many items in todolist:

-- User experience, which is transparent to writers:
+// - User experience, which is transparent to writers:
-  - SEO optimization
+//   - SEO optimization
-  - Faster font loading
+//   - Faster font loading
-  - Reducing the size of theme bundle files and compiled svg artifacts
+//   - Reducing the size of theme bundle files and compiled svg artifacts
-  - Add prev/next buttons
+//   - Add prev/next buttons
-  - initialize a book project interactively
+//   - initialize a book project interactively
-- Writer experience:
+// - Writer experience:
-  - Multimedia html elements
+//   - Multimedia html elements
-  - Book specific helper functions
+//   - Book specific helper functions
-  - Customize Favicon
+//   - Customize Favicon
-- Developer experience:
+// - Developer experience:
-  - Continuous CI testing for `shiroa`
+//   - Continuous CI testing for `shiroa`

-Hence you may meet many problems.
+// Hence you may meet many problems.
 We are active to receive questions and bugs in #link("https://github.com/Myriad-Dreamin/shiroa/issues")[Github Issues] and please feel free to open issues.
 If you'd like to contribute, please consider opening a #link("https://github.com/Myriad-Dreamin/shiroa/pulls")[pull request].

-= License
+// = License

-*shiroa* source and documentation are released under the #link("https://www.apache.org/licenses/LICENSE-2.0")[Apache License v2.0].
+// *shiroa* source and documentation are released under the #link("https://www.apache.org/licenses/LICENSE-2.0")[Apache License v2.0].

-The source and documentation in theme directory in `themes/mdbook` are released under the #link("https://www.mozilla.org/en-US/MPL/2.0/")[Mozilla Public License v2.0].
+// The source and documentation in theme directory in `themes/mdbook` are released under the #link("https://www.mozilla.org/en-US/MPL/2.0/")[Mozilla Public License v2.0].